 Title of class

-Introducition in Cognitive Sciences / Human Information Processing / Database / Advanced topics in cognitive neuroscience / Brain and neural system engineering
+Introduction in Cognitive Sciences / Human Information Processing / Virtual Reality and Psychology

 Others (Awards, Committees, Board members)

 ACE2006 (International Conference on Advances in Computer Entertainment Technology 2006) Outstanding Paper Award（2006）

 JVRC2009 (2009 Joint Virtual Reality Conference of EGVE - ICAT - EuroVR) Best Paper Award Honorable Mention（2009年）